LCCC Community Facilities Fund

 The Community Facilities Fund is only open for projects in the Lisburn & Castlereagh City Council area in facilities which are not owned by the council.
 Applicants need to evidence that the facility to be improved is of strategic importance in the local community.
 For example, prove that the facility is needed and used by the community and is offering services not duplicated in the surrounding area; demonstrate the prevention of loss of vital community services; show how digital improvements will encourage engagement and improve connectivity.
 Applicants also need to consider how the changes to their facility will help make it sustainable in the medium to long term.
 For instance – changes that encourage the co-location of local groups and service providers offering a more integrated delivery and improving the overall sustainability of the facility.

-Adaptations can include, but is not restricted to, upgrading of electrics, doors, windows, kitchen, toilets, conversion from oil to gas, IT installations etc. All adaptations, refurbishments and upgrades must be linked to positive outcomes for the local community.
+Applications can include, but are not restricted to, upgrading of electrics, doors, windows, kitchen, toilets, conversion from oil to gas, IT installations etc. All adaptations, refurbishments and upgrades must be linked to positive outcomes for the local community.

 Photographs showing the internal and external views of the facility are very useful during appraisal and should be submitted electronically if possible.

-Should you wish to discuss your project in adance of submitting your applictaionplease email Niamh on email@example.com
+Should you wish to discuss your project in advance of submitting your application please email firstname.lastname@example.org

 The Community Facilities Fund (CFF) is open to community/voluntary organisations based in the Lisburn & Castlereagh City Council area that meet the following criteria: